jeanimal/covid_log_log_diff/covid_log_log_diff/data/README.md

 There are four categories tracked.
 - Stay at home order, called "stayhome" in the csv
 - Educational facilities closed, called "schools" in the csv
-- Non-essential services closed, called "closed" in the csv
+- Non-essential services closed, called "nonessential" in the csv
-- Travel severly limited, called "travel" in the csv
+- Travel severely limited, called "travel" in the csv

 The website explains: